SwedbankPay/developer.swedbankpay.com/checkout-v3/technical-reference/stylebook/design-foundations.md

 title: Design Foundations
 permalink: /:path/design-foundations/
 description: |
- Design foundations define the visual principles and design tokens used across all components.
+ Define the visual principles and design tokens used across all components.
 menu_order: 1000
 ---